DddrozddD/Resume/README.md

 # Resume
 Written in C# with ASP.Net Core.
 The user must register with a confirmation mail.
 The user must register with a confirmation mail.
-After that, the user can create his resume as a programmer.
+After that, the user can create his resume as a programmer.But the data substitution of SendGrid is required